 The Social Cost of Carbon

 EPA and other federal agencies use the social cost of carbon (SC-CO2) to estimate the climate benefits of rulemakings.
-The SCC is an estimate of the economic damages associated with a small increase in carbon dioxide (CO2) emissions, conventionally one metric ton, in a given year.
+The SC-CO2 is an estimate of the economic damages associated with a small increase in carbon dioxide (CO2) emissions, conventionally one metric ton, in a given year.
 This dollar figure also represents the value of damages avoided for a small emission reduction (i.e., the benefit of a CO2 reduction).

-The SCC is meant to be a comprehensive estimate of climate change damages and includes, but is not limited to, changes in net agricultural productivity, human health, and property damages from increased flood risk, and changes in energy system costs, such as reduced costs for heating and increased costs for air conditioning.
+The SC-CO2 is meant to be a comprehensive estimate of climate change damages and includes changes in net agricultural productivity, human health, property damages from increased flood risk, and changes in energy system costs, such as reduced costs for heating and increased costs for air conditioning.
 However, given current modeling and data limitations, it does not include all important damages.
-As noted by the IPCC Fourth Assessment Report, it is “very likely that [SCC] underestimates” the damages.
-The models used to develop SCC estimates, known as integrated assessment models, do not currently include all of the important physical, ecological, and economic impacts of climate change recognized in the climate change literature because of a lack of precise information on the nature of damages and because the science incorporated into these models naturally lags behind the most recent research.
-Nonetheless, the SCC is a useful measure to assess the benefits of CO2 reductions.
+The IPCC Fifth Assessment report observed that SC-CO2 estimates omit various impacts that would likely increase damages.
+The models used to develop SC-CO2 estimates, known as integrated assessment models, do not currently include all of the important physical, ecological, and economic impacts of climate change recognized in the climate change literature because of a lack of precise information on the nature of damages and because the science incorporated into these models naturally lags behind the most recent research.
+Nonetheless, the SC-CO2 is a useful measure to assess the benefits of CO2 reductions.

 The table below presents the current SC-CO2 estimates for certain years.

 |Discount Rate and Statistic|

 a The SC-CO2 values are dollar-year and emissions-year specific and have been rounded to two significant digits.
 The 2007$ estimates were adjusted to 2014$ using GDP implicit price deflator (108.289) from the National Income and Product Accounts Tables, Table 1.1.9.